Higher central charges and Witt groups: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Zhenghan Wang for his valuable discussions on the square roots of Ising modular categories.
+The authors would like to thank Zhenghan Wang for his discussions on the square roots of Ising modular categories.
+They would also like to thank the referee for their invaluable suggestions to improving this paper.
 The first and the third authors would like to thank Ling Long for many fruitful discussions on the signatures of real algebraic integers.
 This paper is based upon work supported by the National Science Foundation under the Grant No. DMS-1440140 while the first two and the last authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2020 semester.